amirci/staging-blog/_posts/2024-09-04-example-modeling-errors-python.md

   return redirect_with(active_subscription)
 ```

+This is quite a bit of code.
+Please check out this [gist](https://gist.github.com/amirci/980e7bb0c517acd0287246f62a493c8a) to see all the parts together.

 ## Modeling errors using the `Either` type

 Let us explore in [contrast]({% link _posts/2024-08-11-modelling-errors.markdown %}#modeling-failures-with-types) how using the `Either` type from [pymonad](https://github.com/jasondelaat/pymonad) can help us model errors in a more succinct and declarative way.